 The DeSoto was introduced in 1956 and produced through 1960.
 The two-door hardtop Adventurer had received its name from a DeSoto concept car.
-During its production lifespan, the car would endure both good times and bad times.
+During its production lifespan, the car would endure both good and bad times.
 There were many reasons for the final demise of the vehicle.
 At the close of the 1950's, the country was experiencing economic turmoil which was causing the sales of most automobiles to decline.
-DeSoto was unable to advertise its vehicles to the same degree that other manufacturers could due to a limited budget.
+DeSoto could not advertise its vehicles to the same degree that other manufacturers could due to a limited budget.
 In 1958 quality control and recall problems plagued the company.
 By 1960 the DeSoto Company, owned by the Chrysler Corporation, ceased production.

-Gold plating adorned the Adventurers mesh grille and its wheels were turbine-style.
-When introduced it did not have elaborate styling or flashy components, it was simply a clean and powerful automobile.
+Gold plating adorned the Adventurers mesh grille, and its wheels were turbine-style.
+When introduced, it did not have elaborate styling or flashy components, it was simply a clean and powerful automobile.
 Under the hood lurked a Hemi 5.6-liter V8 that produced between 230 and 320 horsepower.
-Power brakes were offered as standard equipment and the suspension was modified to help control the horsepower produced by the engine.
+Power brakes were offered as standard equipment, and the suspension was modified to help control the horsepower produced by the engine.
 A push-button PowerFlite automatic, electric clock, dual rearview mirrors, padded dash, power windows, power steering, and power seats added to the amenities provided by the Adventurer.
-A record player was offered as optional equipment but it was never very popular and was quickly discontinued.
+A record player was offered as optional equipment, but it was never very popular and was quickly discontinued.

 The base price for a 1956 Adventurer was around $3680.
 This was less than most of its competition.

 During the Adventurer's introductory year, nearly 1000 examples were produced.
-For 1957 the styling was enhanced and fins were placed on the rear of the vehicle, a style that was growing in popularity at the time.
+For 1957 the styling was enhanced, and fins were placed on the rear of the vehicle, a style that was growing in popularity at the time.
 A convertible option became available.
 The engine was enlarged from 341 to 345 cubic-inch increasing horsepower output to 345, one horsepower per cubic inch.
 The suspension was modified to keep up with the engine enhancements.
 These improvements helped the sale of 1950 Adventurers for 1957, an increase of almost half from the prior year.

-For 1959 the exterior of the car received aesthetic modifications.
+In 1959 the exterior of the car received aesthetic modifications.
 Swivel bucket seats were part of the interior modifications.
 This helped entry and exit from the low-sitting car.
 Sales climbed to a respectable 687 units.

 For 1960 the Adventurer name was available on nearly all DeSoto automobiles.
-Sales for the entire vehicle line-up continued to decline causing the Chrysler Corporation to discontinue the DeSoto marque in mid-November of 1960.
+Sales for the entire vehicle line-up continued to decline, causing the Chrysler Corporation to discontinue the DeSoto marque in mid-November of 1960.